yeti-switch/doc/docs/en/yeti-ui-routing.rst

     Rate Policy
         The policy of determining the price of a call on this Direction.
 The following options are available:
             -   Fixed.
 If this option is selected, the cost of the call will be calculated with using the Initial rate, Next rate, Connect fee of this Destination.
             -   Based on used dialpeer.
-This option involves calculating the cost of the call with using the Initial rate, Next rate, Connect fee of Dial-up options, which will take the call.
-In this case, there is a possibility of changing the value, by determining the Dp margin fixed and / or Dp margin percent.
+This option involves calculating the cost of the call with using the Initial rate, Next rate, Connect fee of Dialpeer that is used for the call.
+In this case, there is a possibility of changing the value, by determining the :ref:`Dialpeer based rating configuration attributes <destination_dialpeer_based_rating_configuration>` (Dp margin fixed and / or Dp margin percent).
             -   MIN (Fixed, Based on used dialpeer).
-The minimum price for a call is chosen, when comparing the price of the "Fixed" mode and the "Based on used dialpeer" mode.
+The minimum price for the call will be chose, when comparing the price of the "Fixed" mode and the "Based on used dialpeer" mode.
             -   MAX (Fixed, Based on used dialpeer).
-The maximum price for a call is selected when comparing the price of the "Fixed" mode and the "Based on used dialpeer" mode.
+The maximum price for the call will be chose, when comparing the price of the "Fixed" mode and the "Based on used dialpeer" mode.

     .. _destination_reverse_billing: